whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-14-Ipsy-Subscription-February-2016-Review.md

 <br>

 <p>Every month <a href="https://www.ipsy.com/new?refer=uns8d" target="_blank">Ipsy</a> sends their items in makeup bags with an exclusive design.
 This month's design celebrates Valentine's Day with a heart symbol and is really cute, I like it!
-The texture also has raised little circles giving it a textured look.</p>
+The texture also has little raised bumps giving it a textured look.</p>

 <p>Here's a look at the back of the bag:</p>
 <center><a href="https://www.ipsy.com/new?refer=uns8d" target="_blank">